LeaVerou/htest/docs/define/README.md

 If the test returns a promise, the time it took to resolve is also measured, separately.
 To test performance-sensitive functionality, you can set `maxTime` or `maxTimeAsync` to specify the maximum time (in ms) that the test should take to run.

-### Specifying how to evaluate the result
+## Customizing how the result is evaluated

-The properties in this section center around making it easier to specify result-based tests.
+The properties in this section center around making it easier to specify **result-based tests** (i.e. those with `expect` values).

 ### Defining the checking logic (`check`) { #check }